nbooster/certus-pdf/README.txt

 This is an attempt to make pdf creation an easy, fast and language agnostic process.

 Ideal for server applications (run on multicore systems with NVMe drives) that need to generate pdf reports very frequently.

 Supports many commands for any basic (or rich especially with the help of images) pdf report with many more to be added and uppon requests or contributions.

-In a modern Linux server cloud environment it generates a 10 (or as many threads supported) page rich pdf report in 200 to 300 milliseconds (depends on the content and images size).
+In a modern Linux server cloud environment it generates a 10 (or as many threads supported by the underlying system) page rich pdf report in 200 to 400 milliseconds (highly depends on the content and images size).

+*It also has a command for automatic qr-code image in a pdf page from a string input.

-Many thanks to these libs authors: https://github.com/galkahana/PDF-Writer https://github.com/RaymiiOrg/cpp-qr-to-png
+Many thanks to these libs authors:

+https://github.com/galkahana/PDF-Writer
+https://github.com/RaymiiOrg/cpp-qr-to-png